saifullah3396/datadings/doc/source/index.rst

 the datadings format.
 And since it's based on the excellent
-`msgpack <http://msgpack.org>`_, a JSON-like format thet supports binary data.
-It's space-efficient, blazingly fast, does not use schema, and has support for over 50 programming languages and environments.
+`msgpack <http://msgpack.org>`_, a JSON-like format thet supports binary data, it's space-efficient, blazingly fast, does not use schema, and has support for over 50 programming languages and environments.
 You are also not limited to any specific learning framework, only Python if you want to use additional tools provided by datadings.